 3. Congruence in Parent-Teacher Relationships

-This study investigates the impact of congruent parent-teacher relationships on children's academic, social, and behavioral outcomes.
-It suggests that shared, positive perceptions of the parent-teacher relationship can lead to better child social skills and reduced externalizing behaviors (Minke et al., 2014).
+This study investigates the impact of congruent parent-teacher relationships on children's academic, social, and behavioural outcomes.
+It suggests that shared, positive perceptions of the parent-teacher relationship can lead to better child social skills and reduced externalizing behaviours (Minke et al., 2014).

 4. Parental Involvement, Student Active Engagement and the "Secondary Slump" Phenomenon